inspec/inspec-aws/docs/resources/aws_batch_job_queue.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of the available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 The controls will pass if the `describe` method returns at least one result.